NumeroQuadro/notion-mini-app/README.md

    ```bash
    go run cmd/main.go
    ```
+   - Voice notes: simply send a voice or audio message; the bot will transcribe it, react with 🤔, and wait for your 👍 to save it to Notion.
 5. **Setup Telegram Webhook** (required for reactions to work):

    **Easy way** (using the provided script):